CARE ACT 2014

 - information and advice on what can be done to reduce the needs in question, and to prevent or delay the development of needs in the future;

-- where needs are being met via a direct payment (see Direct Payments), the needs to be met via the direct payment and the amount and frequency of the payments.
+- where needs are being met via a direct payment (see Direct Payments chapter), the needs to be met via the direct payment and the amount and frequency of the payments.

 These requirements should not lead to a lengthy process where this is not necessary, or decisions that cannot be changed easily.
 Maximum flexibility should be incorporated to allow adjustment and creativity, for example by allowing people to include personal elements into their plan which are important to them (but which the local authority is not under a duty to meet), or by developing the plan in a format that works for the person rather than a standard template.